-1. SPOTLIGHT: What new analytics are fueling baseball decisions?
+1. What new analytics are fueling baseball decisions?

-Tracy Altman spoke at Nerd Nite SF about recent developments in baseball analytics.
-Highlights from her talk:
+[I spoke at Nerd Nite SF about recent developments in baseball analytics. -Tracy Allison Altman, Ed.]
+Highlights from my talk:

-– 'Inside baseball' is full of outsiders with fresh ideas.
-Bill James is the obvious/glorious example – and Billy Beane (Moneyball) applied great outsider thinking.
+– ‘Inside baseball’ encounters outsiders with fresh ideas.
+Bill James and Billy Beane are the obvious/glorious examples.
 Analytics experts joining front offices today are also outsiders, but valued because they understand prediction; the same goes for anyone seeking to transform a corporate culture to evidence-based decision making.

-– Defensive shifts may number 30,000 this season, up from 2,300 five years ago (John Dewan prediction).
+– Defensive shifts will exceed 30,000 this season, up from 2,300 six years ago (John Dewan prediction).
 On-the-spot decisions are powered by popup iPad spray charts with shift recommendations for each opposing batter.
 And defensive stats are finally becoming a reality.

 – Statcast creates fantastic descriptive stats for TV viewers; potential value for team management is TBD.
 Fielder fly-ball stats are new to baseball and sort of irresistible, especially the ‘route efficiency’ calculation.